Unification Act: History

 On 22 January 1918, the Central Rada (Council) of Ukraine, with its Fourth Universal, proclaimed the Ukrainian People's Republic an independent, sovereign state of the Ukrainian people.
 On 1 December 1918, a pre-accession agreement on the further unification of the two republics into a single state was concluded between the Ukrainian People's Republic (UPR) and the Western Ukrainian People's Republic (ZUNR) in Fastiv.

 On 3 January 1919, the parliament of the Western Ukrainian People's Republic in Stanislaviv ratified it and sent a delegation to negotiate with the UPR government, and on 22 January 1919, the UPR Directory issued a universal declaring the creation of a single and independent UPR.
-On the same day, in a solemn atmosphere, it was announced on Sophia Square in Kyiv.
+On the same day, in a solemn atmosphere, it was announced on Sophia Square in Kyiv in presence of around 100,000 people.

-According to the treaty Halychyna would become an autonomous part of Ukraine.
+As per the treaty, Halychyna would become an autonomous part of Ukraine.
 The Act of Unification was effectively denounced after representatives of the Galician Army unilaterally signed the Zyatkivtsi Agreement with the Volunteer Army on 6 November 1919, without taking into account the opinion of the UPR government.
 The agreement on the cessation of hostilities put the Galician army at the disposal of General Anton Denikin.
 These agreements were re-approved in Odesa on 17 November 1919, with the leadership of the Novorossiya region of the Armed Forces of Southern Russia, and the treaty was ratified in Vinnytsia on 19 November, after which it was implemented.

 On 2 December 1919, representatives of the Ukrainian People's Republic and Poland signed a draft declaration in Warsaw, according to which the Ukrainian People's Republic gave Poland Chełm Land, Polissia, Podlachia, Western Volhynia, and Eastern Halychyna.
 On 4 December 1919, the official diplomatic delegation of the Western Ukrainian People's Republic (S. Vytvytskyi, A. Horbachevskyi, M. Novakivskyi) announced to the UPR Embassy in Warsaw and the Government of the Republic of Poland that the Western Ukrainian People's Republic UPR with the Polish government.
 On 20 December 1919, the authorized dictator Yevhen Petrushevych convened a meeting of the ZUNR government in Vienna, at which a decision was made to unilaterally repeal the Act of Unification.

-However Ukraine was unable to gain independence and in December 1920 the Ukrainian SSR of the Soviet Union was established comprising most of the territory of the Ukrainian People's Republic.
+However, Ukraine was unable to gain independence.
+Instead, the Ukrainian SSR of the Soviet Union was established, comprising most of the territory of the Ukrainian People's Republic.
 The territories of the West Ukrainian People's Republic became mostly part of Poland.
 In 1939 the territories of both became part of the Ukrainian SSR.
 The unification action of 1919 left a deep mark in the historical memory of the Ukrainian people.
 This was evidenced by the January events of 1939 in Carpatho-Ukraine.